 Country Fair was born one sunny day in May, 1978, when I convinced my Mom to do a craft show with me on the beautiful grounds of Mt.
 Holyoke College, in South Hadley, Massachusetts.

 I had a 7 month old son at the time, so my craft consisted of baby decor..such as diaper stackers, bibs, growth charts and other baby related items.
 My husband (not knowing what was in store for him) eagerly designed and built a display for me, I borrowed a folding table, grabbed Mom, and off we went!
 I made a meager $87.00 that day, but I had found something greater...my niche in life.
-Two sisters later joined that baby boy, and our "crafty" family was complete.
-Scott, Sara, and Samantha have graduated from UMass, MIT, and Wentworth Intitute of Technology respectively and all (fortunately) have excellent jobs.
+Two sisters later joined that baby boy, and our crafty family was complete.
+Scott, Sara, and Samantha have graduated from Umass, MIT, and Wentworth Intitute of Technology respectively and all have careers they love.

 My new "career" which began that day in 1978, enabled me to be a stay at home mom and have the pleasure of watching my babies grow.
 It allowed me to contribute to the family income, and more importantly it satisfied my passion for sewing and creating.